 - How to split or extract particular pages from PDF file

 - How To Merge PDF Files In Command Line On Linux

-Of course, there are many other CLI and GUI tools available in Linux to split or combine files.
-But, ‘split’ is built-in command that comes with Linux Kernel.
-So, don’t bother installing any additional tools on your Linux box.
+There could be other CLI and GUI tools available in Linux to split or combine files.
+But, 'split' is built-in command that comes pre-installed.
+So, don't bother installing any additional tools on your Linux box.
 Also, split command breaks the file into multiple pieces quickly.

 Thanks, now I can install Destiny on to my PS3! 😀